Walleclipse/Walleclipse.github.io/_posts/2022-09-09-SLAMSurvey.md

 code: https://github.com/MetaSLAM/GPRS_Survey
 ---

-In this work, we provide a comprehensive survey of state-of-the-art methods for long-term localization, highlighting key advancements and exploring future directions and opportunities in the field.
-This paper serves as both a tutorial for researchers new to the place recognition community and a valuable resource for those interested in advancing long-term robotics autonomy.
+This paper surveys state-of-the-art methods in long-term localization, offering insights into key advancements and future opportunities.
+It serves as a tutorial for newcomers and a resource for advancing long-term robotics autonomy.